PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     # Authenticate to gcloud
     gcloud auth login

-    # Specify the project & zone to deploy the cluster to.
+    # Specify the project & zone to deploy the cluster to
     # Replace the project name with your GCP project name.
     gcloud config set project <GCP-PROJECT-NAME>
     gcloud config set compute/zone <AVAILABILITY-ZONE>